fbpx

 How to Store Math Centers

-Each of the activities within every set of centers is in a separate zipper bag.
+Storage is the next thing you’ll need to consider.
+In my years of teaching with centers, I have created a system that has worked beautifully.
+Each activity within every set of centers is in a separate zipper bag.
 I keep each topic set of bags in a magazine file box with a label on the front identifying it.
 My students do not have access to these boxes.

 Photo of magazine boxes with centers in zipper bags inside.